tillgrallert/slides/dh/2024-04-digital-epigraphy/2024-04-03-digital-epigraphy.md

 ::: notes

 - Data literacy as part of data culture
-- data re always a concrete embodyment and a socio-technological stack: serialisation
+- data are always a concrete embodyment and a socio-technological stack: serialisation
 - If we subscribe to social constructivism then all models are historically situated
     - Data and models are situated in historical processes of knowledge production
 - Models have three characteristics [@Stachowiak1973AllgemeineModelltheorie]